saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2.md

 **The answer lies in trust, not technology.**

 Users abandon agents they can't understand—regardless of technical sophistication.
 July 2025 research confirms what practitioners already know: transparency and design are the mediators of trust.[2]
+A global study of 48,000 people across 47 countries reinforces this reality: only 46% are willing to trust AI systems, reflecting deep tension between AI's benefits and perceived risks.[6]
 When users can't see how agents make decisions, research shows distrust commonly spreads to both the AI and the company behind it.[3]
 Technical excellence means nothing without earned trust.

 The data paints an even grimmer picture.
 Between February and July 2025, Deloitte's TrustID® survey tracked a **64-percentage-point collapse** in trust for agentic AI systems.[4]
 The decline accelerated sharply in the later months—trust in agentic AI that can act independently (not just make recommendations) plummeted **89% between May and July alone**, as employees grew uneasy with technology taking over decisions that were once theirs to make.
 The research, published in Harvard Business Review, shows this represents a shift from cautious optimism to widespread distrust in just months.